domschrei/3dVis/README.md

 - 'g': go; compute all graphs down to level L=0
 - 'r': reset display (zoom, orientation, translation)
 - 'x': show x, y, and z axes
+- 'p': save picture of current view to `out-%i.png`

 You can use the mouse to
 - **rotate** (with the left mouse button pressed)